AUDITION FOR US

 Auditions for Concordia Foundation Artists

-Concordia Foundation will be holding their annual auditions in London during the end of October/beginning of November 2018 for their next season’s intake of Artists.
+Concordia Foundation will be holding their next auditions in London during September/October 2020 for their new intake of Artists.

 This opportunity is particularly useful for emerging singers and instrumentalists who are approaching the end of, or who have recently completed, their conservatoire training and are looking for help to bridge the gap between studying and a fully-fledged professional career.